 Project Funding Improvements are included in the region's 2045 Long-Range Transportation Plan, but the projects are currently unfunded.
 No funding sources or partnerships have been identified.
 Location: St. Louis County, Missouri Estimated Cost: \$30.3 million Owner: St. Louis Lambert International Airport Contact: Jerry Beckmann, Airport Deputy Director, (314) 551-5034 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on four primary criteria: safety and security in travel, efficiency impact, multimodal impact, and economic impact.
 Based on the criteria, the following project addresses regional freight needs and is considered a high priority for the region.
 Project Need: St. Louis Lambert International Airport (STL), located in St. Louis County, is Missouri's largest and most used airport.
 It is positioned within Foreign Trade Zone 102 and is an attractive destination for logistics businesses due to its multimodal transportation infrastructure, including three interstates, combined with available and accessible land.
-Project Impact: St. Louis Lambert International Airport has over 1,000 acres of commercial and industrial land adjacent to the airport that is ideal for logistic businesses and airborne cargo users.
+Project Impact: St. Louis Lambert International Airport has more than 1,000 acres of commercial and industrial land adjacent to the airport that is ideal for logistic businesses and airborne cargo users.
 The following projects will attract more freight-centered development.

 Project Description (A) Cargo City Access Analysis: This project includes a study of the logistics center for air freight, Cargo City.
 Access to Cargo City from the interstate system is circuitous and not conducive to truck movements as entry requires trucks to intermingle with passenger vehicles.
 The project will analyze and develop alternatives for improving truck access to Cargo City from the interstate network.
 Estimated cost of the study is approximately \$250,000.
 Project Description (B) Fee Fee Road Bridge Improvement: This project includes a proposed Fee Fee Road bridge over the Norfolk Southern mainline and a new intersection between Fee Fee Road (City of Bridgeton) and Missouri Bottom Road (City of Hazelwood).
 The existing intersection is substandard as the geometry is not suitable for heavy truck traffic and the available land envelope does not provide any opportunity for improvements.
-The project would construct a new St. Louis Lambert International Airport Access Improvements (MO) Concept Development or Planning intersection suitable for heavy vehicle movements, bridge the Norfolk Southern mainline, and connect to Fee Fee Road.
-The improvements will provide commercial vehicles access to 250 acres planned for commercial and industrial development at the airport.
-By creating a new intersection, development along Fee Fee Road becomes more attractive to heavy freight users.
-The importance of the Fee Fee Road corridor as a key non-interstate Emerging Connector is also described in the Freightway's Non-Interstate Truck Corridor Study (2020).
-Estimated cost is approximately \$10 million.
+The project would construct a new ST LOUIS REGIONAL FREIGHTWAY St. Louis Lambert International Airport Access Improvements (MO) Concept Development or Planning

 Project Description (C) Gist Road Upgrade: This project includes upgrading and realigning Gist Road (City of Bridgeton) between the Norfolk Southern mainline and the I-270 bridge.
-Gist Road is a two-lane roadway with an asphalt surface designed for light vehicle traffic.
+Gist Road is a twolane roadway with an asphalt surface designed for light vehicle traffic.
 The upgrade provides a signalized crossing at the Norfolk Southern mainline and expands the road to two-lane concrete pavement with a center turn lane suitable for heavy truck traffic.
 The project will provide interstate access to 300 acres identified for commercial and industrial development at the airport and strengthen the region's intermodal options.
-The importance of the Gist Road corridor as a key non-interstate Emerging Connector is also described in the Freightway's Non-Interstate Truck Corridor Study (2020).
+The importance of the Gist Road corridor as a key non-interstate Emerging Connector is also described in the Freightway's Non-Interstate Truck Corridor Study (2021).
 Estimated cost is approximately \$20 million.
 "The nearby airport isn't the point of the marketing arrow, but certain buyers do like proximity to an international airport.
-They also like that it's at the intersection of two interstates [I-70 and I-270] as well as being served by two interchanges on I-170." - Pat Reilly, Senior Vice President, Jones Lang LaSalle
+They also like that it's at the intersection of two interstates [I-70 and I-270], as well as being served by two interchanges on I-170." - Pat Reilly, Senior Vice President Jones Lang LaSalle